Join us at the Ts̓zil Learning Centre!

-The Ts̓zil Learning Centre was established in the 1990s and the Líl̓wat Nation asked Capilano University for adult education and vocational training programs to be delivered in the community.
-Community-based delivery was requested to increase access to post-secondary education in the community—so students wouldn't need to leave their families, jobs and supports to complete post-secondary programs away from home.
-For many community members, Ts̓zil was and continues to be the only viable way they are able to access a post-secondary education.
+The Ts̓zil Learning Centre was established in the 1990s when the Líl̓wat Nation asked Capilano University for adult education and vocational training programs to be delivered in the community.
+Community-based delivery was requested to increase access to post-secondary education in the community—so students wouldn't need to leave their families, jobs and supports to complete post-secondary programs outside of the community.
+For many Líl̓wat Nationmembers, Ts̓zil was and continues to be the only viable way they are able to access a post-secondary education.

 Since Ts̓zil's inception, Capilano University and other post-secondary partners have delivered a variety of programs to meet the needs of the Líl̓wat Nation and surrounding communities.
 An affiliation agreement between the Líl̓wat Nation and Capilano University was signed in 2019 to solidify the shared vision to strengthen and build the capacity of the Líl̓wat people, and to help community members achieve their dreams.